• About WordPress

 Home

-Since I came to the College of Wooster in 2001, I’ve taught courses in twentieth-century European history, modern France, the world in 1900, crime & punishment in history, the history of news and media, the witness in history, and documentary film.
+Since I came to the College of Wooster in 2001, I’ve taught courses in twentieth-century European history, modern France, the world in 1900, crime & punishment in history, the history of news and media, the witness in history, and documentary filmmaking.
 I served as Chair of the Department of French & Francophone Studies in 2017-18.
 Before this I Chaired the Program in International Relations (now the Program in Global & International Studies) from 2013-2015, and the Department of History from 2010-2013.
-I am working on a new course – a Summer TREK – to take students to Buenos Aires to study history and learn documentary filmmaking.
+In the last few years I have led overseas travel/study courses to make documentary films in Buenos Aires.

-I spent the spring of 2019 on leave in Madrid where I had a chance to connect with the outstanding scholars of the Instituto de Historia at the Centro de Ciencias Humanas y Sociales.
-Other leaves and research trips have taken me to Paris, Aix en Provence, and Tunis – as well as Ann Arbor and Palo Alto.
-With the help of a GLCA New Directions Grant, I had the opportunity to learn the tools of documentary film at the Maine Media Workshops.
+I spent the fall of 2023 on leave in Paris and Madrid where I had a chance to connect with the outstanding scholars of the Instituto de Historia at the Centro de Ciencias Humanas y Sociales.
+Other leaves and research trips have taken me to Buenos Aires, Aix en Provence, and Tunis – as well as Ann Arbor and Palo Alto.

 Other interests?
-There’s no shortage: ultimate frisbee, soccer, folk music, papier mâché, the old Fiat 500, claymation, playground design and construction, Montessori education, chainsaw sculpture, and more.
+There’s no shortage: soccer, ultimate, folk music, papier mâché, the old Fiat 500, claymation, playgrounds, chainsaw sculpture, and more.
 For the past couple years I’ve served as the Director of the Melissa Schultz Nature Preserve, a nature area created to memorialize Melissa Schultz, much beloved professor of chemistry and environmental studies.

 Primary Sidebar